ChimeraTK/GenericDeviceServer/README.md

 - `triggerPath`, a string describing a variable path which, when written to, will trigger a read-out of the device.
-This can either be an arbitrary path which is then exposed to the control system and can be written to manally, or a path to a previously configured timer's `tick` output, for periodic read-out.
+This can either be an arbitrary path which is then exposed to the control system and can be written to manually, or a path to a previously configured timer's `tick` output, for periodic read-out.
 - `pathInDevice`, a string specifying which part of the device should be exposed, or all of it, by using either `"/"` or the empty string `""`.